-Funded by the National Science Foundation, the ChemAttitudes is a collaboration between the NISE Network and the American Chemical Society, and will use design-based research to develop a tested theoretical framework and set of educational activities that point the way to greater interest, relevance, and self-efficacy among museum visitors and those who attend events like National Chemistry Week.
+Funded by the National Science Foundation (NSF), the ChemAttitudes project is a collaboration between the NISE Network and the American Chemical Society, and will use design-based research to develop a tested theoretical framework and set of educational activities that point the way to greater interest, relevance, and self-efficacy among museum visitors and those who attend events like National Chemistry Week.

 Opportunities for NISE Net Partners

-A total of 250 free physical kits based on the work described above will be awarded to successful applicants in August 2018.
-Applications will be due earlier in 2018 (exact date to be announced.)
-The American Chemical Society (ACS) will help to promote collaborations between science museums and National Chemistry Week organizers.
-The materials in the kits can, of course, be used in a variety of ways throughout the year for a variety of audiences, just as NanoDays kits are.
+In August 2018, a total of 250 free physical kits were awarded to successful applicants.
+The American Chemical Society (ACS) helped to promote collaborations between science museums and National Chemistry Week organizers to encourage and promote use of activities during National Chemistry Week 2018.
+The hands-on activities in the kits can, of course, be used in a variety of ways throughout the year for a variety of audiences.
 NISE Net and ACS hope to continue their collaboration beyond this initial NSF award to support future informal educational material development, resources for professional development, and perhaps a chemistry mini-exhibition.

 Watch the NISE Network newsletter for more details on ChemAttitudes opportunities as the project progresses.